ElliotMillington/Working-Memory-VR-Experiment/README.md

 ## Variables
 <p>
-  For the purposes of the next section, a trial is an instance of a blocka, and a block is a collection of trials which all share the same test conditions.
+  For the purposes of the next section, a trial is an instance of a block, and a block is a collection of trials which all share the same test conditions.
 </p>

 <p align="center">